 q.
-Earnings (loss) per share:
+Earnings per share:

 Earnings per share are calculated by dividing the net income attributable to equity holders of the Company by the weighted number of Ordinary shares outstanding during the period.
 Potential Ordinary shares (convertible securities such as convertible debentures, warrants and employee options) are only included in the computation of diluted earnings per share when their conversion decreases earnings per share or increases loss per share from continuing operations.
 Potential Ordinary shares that are converted during the period are included in diluted earnings per share only until the conversion date and from that date in basic earnings per share.
-The Company's share of earnings of investees is included based on the earnings per share of the investees multiplied by the number of shares held by the company.